egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ## Conclusions

 This is it!
-We performed a Cilium cluster mesh between two on-prem RKE2 clusters in just a few steps! 🎉
+Automate the creation of RKE2 clusters in Azure with OpenTofu! 🎉

 It's a wrap for this post! 🎉 Thanks for reading!
 Stay tuned for more exciting updates!